monsterxx03/blog/content/posts/2018-12-03-debug-skills-on-linux.md

 categories:
     - tech
 ---
-This post will show several command line debug skills on linux server, all examples are shown on ubuntu 18.04, some tools are not installed by default, you can installl by `sudo apt install xxx`.
-Some command must be used via `sudo`
+This post will show several commands for debug on on linux server, all examples are shown on ubuntu 18.04, some tools are not installed by default, you can installl by `sudo apt install xxx`.
+Some command must be used via `sudo`.

 System resources can be classified in three main categories: compute, storage, and network.
 Usually, when you come to a performance issue, it's always caused by exhaustion of those